-The fact is, the bankruptcy filing and the process for having your debts discharged is not very complex in most cases.
+The fact is, the bankruptcy filing and the process for having your debts discharged are not very complex in most cases.
 Therefore, bankruptcy lawyers don’t spend a great deal of time on each case.
-That means that some attorneys can cut their rates in order to attract more business and still do a good job, becoming a cheap bankruptcy attorney.
+That means that some attorneys can cut their rates in order to attract more business, still do a good job, and provide you with a cheap bankruptcy attorney.

 This Low Cost Legal guide will help you understand how to locate a low-cost bankruptcy lawyer.